ArduPilot/ardupilot_wiki/common/source/docs/common-osd-overview.rst

 - 0 = switches to next screen if the set RC channel's (:ref:`OSD_CHAN<OSD_CHAN>`) value is changed
 - 1 = directly selects a screen based on the set pwm limits for each respective screen.
 RC channel value must change for new pwm value to be recognized.
 - 2 = toggles screens on a low to high transition of set RC channel. keeps toggling to next screen every 1s while channel value is kept high
+- 3 = switches to next screen if the sticks in the next position: roll - middle, pitch - high, throttle - middle, yaw - left.
+Keeps toggling to next screen every 1s while sticks in mentioned positions.